wn9237/rest_spec/markdowns/api/group_post_events.md

-# Create
+# Create Event

-Create a new Create Event.
+Use this API to create a new Event.
 #### HTTP request
 ```http
 to be completed....